* Tim will present improvised solo performances at the art fair ARTISSIMA as part of Per4m on 3 November 2016.

-Starting Thursday 29 September I’m in residence at Tate Modern, London, for the opening of Tate Exchange on Level 5 of Switch House, with a programme of separate but overlapping events that run until Sunday October 2nd.
+This week I’m in residence at Tate Modern, London, for the opening of Tate Exchange, located on Level 5 of the new building, Switch House.
+My programme consists of separate but overlapping events that run from Thursday 29 September until Sunday October 2nd.

-My residency – bunched under the name The Give & Take – explores the idea of exchange in different spheres of life, work and society – the complex processes by which we teach and learn from each other, the systems we are caught in that both frustrate and make possible our connection.
-The work itself is constructed as an exchange – a framework of events that’s built to encourage conversations, meetings, arguments, encounters.
+Bunched under the name The Give & Take my residency explores the idea of exchange in different spheres of life, work and society; the complex processes by which we teach and learn from each other, the systems we are caught in that both frustrate and make possible our connection.
+The work itself is constructed as an exchange – a framework of events that’s built to encourage conversations, meetings, arguments, encounters between members of the public, artists and thinkers.

 The work has four elements and starting at 12pm each day is a full menu of performances, talks and conversations.

-One important element of the residency is a series of conversations called The Give & Take Talks for which there’s a great list of speakers involved in presentations and dialogues each day, all focused on some approach to or experience of ‘exchange’.
+The Give & Take Talks provide a key element of the residency.
+It’s a series of events in which a great list of speakers make presentations and dialogues each day, all focused on some approach to or experience of ‘exchange’.
 With talks about economic systems, intercultural exchange, exchange between humans and animals, exchange between family members, friendship, exchange with landscape and so , you can find the full schedule at the bottom of this post.
-The talks run in the Southwark Room on Level 5 in Switch House, 4pm to 8pm Friday and Saturday, and to 2-6pm Thursday and Sunday.
+The talks run in the Southwark Room on Level 5, Switch House, from 4pm to 8pm Friday and Saturday, and to 2-6pm Thursday and Sunday.

-The second major element of my Tate Exchange is a long interactive performance called Three Tables in which three performers (the amazing Debbie Pearson, Harun Morrison and Season Butler) exchange stories and have other interactions with the public on topics ranging from work and money, love and friendship and the ephemeral.
+Three Tables is the second major element of my Tate Exchange project – a long interactive performance in which three performers (the amazing Debbie Pearson, Harun Morrison and Season Butler) exchange stories and have other interactions with the public on topics ranging from work and money, love, friendship and ephemeral things.
 This work runs every day in the main space on Level 5, Switch House, from 12 to 8pm Friday and Saturday, and to 6pm Thursday and Sunday.

 The Give & Take line-up